If you're looking for the perfect paleo pita for your gyros, souvlaki, kebabs, or sandwich or salad wraps, this is the perfect easy and quick recipe.

-Pour around 1/4 (a rounded 1/2 cup) of the batter into your preheated skillet and use circular motions to try to swirl the batter and get it to cover the pan.
+- Pour around 1/4 (a rounded 1/2 cup) of the batter into your preheated skillet and use circular motions to try to swirl the batter and get it to cover the pan.

 You'll notice that all of my wraps are pliable and great for wrapping anything from salads to meats to make wrap sandwiches.
 Wrap sandwiches are one of my favorite lunches, especially in the summer.

 While these pitas are best when served fresh, you can also make these ahead and save them in the fridge for later.
-Just make sure to seal them in a plastic bag or something similar first so that they don’t dry out and lose their flexibility.
+Just make sure to seal them in a plastic bag or something similar first so that they don't dry out and lose their flexibility.
 You'll want to gently warm them before using them, or they can be a bit rubbery.